We all know the truth.

 Without us, their women would be miserable without our 15 inch dicks.

 Nobody down here would have money because tourism wouldn’t be a concept.

 Cannibalism would be the law of the land.

 Sitting on the balcony of my colonial hacienda in the mountains of Cuba…

 Drinking all of those fine mojitos I mentioned before…

-And having 9 wives of different nationalities – Colombian, Venezuelan, Cuban, Argentine, Dominican, Cuban, Mexican, Brazilian and Puerto Rican.
+And having 9 wives of different nationalities – Colombian, Venezuelan, Cuban, Argentine, Dominican, Peruvian, Mexican, Brazilian and Puerto Rican.

 I tried getting a Paraguayan one but they’re too expensive…

 Either way, it’s a thought I’ve had many times over…